Government of New Brunswick

 The intent of this policy is to ensure Clients have enough resources to meet their basic needs at the first of a month when they first become employed.
 It is also to ensure they transition from assistance without being placed in a hardship situation due to finding employment.
 Clients who become employed either through their own initiatives or those of SD must begin reporting wages immediately.

 Eligibility is manually predetermined, taking the wage exemption into account, to determine if the client has sufficient resources.
-Please refer to the Client Who Becomes Employed procedure for information on how to calculate and add the income information to the client file.

 Clients No Longer Employed